RUM Anomaly Detection¶

 -

-Link with the detection interval time range, judge the query result of the most recent minutes for the monitored metrics, no event triggered;
+Linked with the detection interval time range, judge the query result of the detection metric for the most recent minutes, do not trigger an event;

 -

-Link with the detection interval time range, judge the query result of the most recent minutes for the monitored metrics, query result considered as 0; at this point, the query result will be compared again with the threshold configured in the Trigger Condition above to determine if an anomaly event should be triggered.
+Linked with the detection interval time range, judge the query result of the detection metric for the most recent minutes, treat the query result as 0; at this time, the query result will be re-compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an abnormal event.

 -